mehdi-torabiv/OCI-JS-SDK/Readme.md

 Contributions are welcome!
 To get started:

-1. Fork this repository.
+1. Fork the repository.
-2. Clone your fork locally.
+2. Clone your forked repository.
 3. Make your changes.
 4. Submit a pull request.

 ## License

-This project is licensed under the ISC License.
-See the [LICENSE](https://github.com/mehdi-torabiv/OCI-JS-SDK/blob/main/LICENSE) file for more details.
+This project is licensed under the **GNU Affero General Public License (AGPL) v3**.
+See the [LICENSE](https://www.gnu.org/licenses/agpl-3.0.en.html) file for more details.